terraform-aws-modules/terraform-aws-iam/examples/iam-assumable-roles-with-saml/README.md

 # IAM assumable roles with SAML Identity Provider example

-Configuration in this directory creates several IAM roles which can be assumed from Users with a SAML Identity Provider
+Configuration in this directory creates several IAM roles which can be assumed by users with a SAML Identity Provider.

 # Usage